Breast Cancer (BRCA) Gene TestSkip to the navigation

-Men with BRCA1 changes have a higher risk of breast cancer and possibly other cancers, such as pancreatic, testicular, or prostate cancer.
-Men with BRCA2 changes have an increased risk of breast, pancreatic, and prostate cancers.
-2
+Men who have BRCA1 changes have a higher risk of breast cancer and possibly other cancers, such as pancreatic, testicular, or prostate cancer.
+Men who have BRCA2 changes have a higher risk of breast, pancreatic, and prostate cancers. footnote 3

-This result may mean that a gene change is present but it is difficult for your doctor to know if the change is important and if it changes your chances of developing cancer.
+This result may mean that a gene change is present, but it is hard for your doctor to tell if the change is important and if it affects your chances of getting cancer.

 What Affects the Test

-Your doctor will talk with you about anything that may stop you from having the test or that may change the test results.
+Your doctor will talk with you about anything that may keep you from having the test or that may change the test results.

 What To Think About

-There are several important things to think about when you are making the decision to have a BRCA gene test.
+There are some important things to keep in mind when you are thinking about having a BRCA gene test.

-- If you have a strong family history of breast cancer, a negative BRCA result does not mean that you will not develop breast cancer.
-BRCA1 and BRCA2 gene changes do cause a higher chance of breast cancer.
-But other gene changes are possible and may cause cancer.
+- A negative BRCA result does not guarantee that you will not get breast cancer.
+BRCA gene changes do increase the risk of breast cancer.
+But there are other gene changes that may cause cancer, too.

-- If you have a family member with breast cancer, think about asking the family member to be tested for a gene change before you have a test.
-If your family member's BRCA tests results are negative, it usually is not helpful to test the rest of the family.
+- If a family member has breast or ovarian cancer, think about asking that person to have the BRCA test before you decide to have the test.
+If your family member's results are negative, it probably will not help to test the rest of the family.

-- Most insurance companies will cover the cost of genetic testing for those who meet the conditions for testing.
+- Most insurance companies will cover the cost of genetic testing if you meet the conditions for testing.

-- The discovery of a genetic disease that is not causing symptoms now (such as breast cancer) should not affect your future ability to gain employment or health insurance coverage.
-A law in the United States, called the Genetic Information Nondiscrimination Act of 2008 (GINA), protects people who have DNA differences that may affect their health.
+- Finding out that you have a BRCA gene change should not affect your ability to get a job or get health insurance.
+In the United States, there is a law called the Genetic Information Nondiscrimination Act of 2008 (GINA).
+It protects people who have DNA differences.
 This law does not cover life insurance, disability insurance, or long-term care insurance.